bosun-monitor/bosun/docs/definitions.md

 ##### .ESQuery(indexRoot expr.ESIndexer, filter expr.ESQuery, sduration, eduration string, size int) ([]interface{})
 {: .func}

 `.ESQuery` returns a slice of elastic documents.
 The function behaves like the escount and esstat [elastic expression functions](/expressions#elastic-query-functions) but returns documents instead of statistics about those documents.
 The number of documents is limited to the provided size argument.
 Each item in the slice is the a document that has been marshaled to a golang interface{}.
 This means the contents are dynamic like elastic documents.
-If there is an error, than nil is returned and `.Errors` is appended to.
+If there is an error, then nil is returned and `.Errors` is appended to.

 The group (aka tags) of the alert is used to further filter the results.
 This is implemented by taking each key/value pair in the alert, and adding them as an [elastic term query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-term-query.html).